MarkusAureliusII/selfhost/README.md

 ## 📋 Project Overview

-A comprehensive self-hosted AI infrastructure running on a high-performance VPS, featuring workflow automation, large language models, vector databases, and modern DevOps practices.
+A comprehensive self-hosted AI infrastructure running on a high-performance VPS, featuring workflow automation, large language models, Supabase backend, and modern DevOps practices.
 This setup provides a complete AI development and production environment with enterprise-grade reliability.

 ## 🏗️ Project Structure